 - Class Survey: information will be provided.
 Due: before the first class - Leadership Interview: to expose students to different perspectives on leadership, each student will interview someone in a leadership role and provide a brief written summary and a short presentation.
-Due: April 6th. - Book Review: in addition to assigned readings for each class, students will read and summarize a book tailored to their individual leadership interests.
-Due: April 16th. - Reflective Essays: to further awareness of the role of leadership, each student will prepare two short essays (concise expression is encouraged) on leadership topics.
-Due: by April 20^h and May 5th. - Leadership Paper.
-Each student will submit a paper (length TBD) about a conflict from a leadership perspective.
-A brief description of the conflict and the analytic approach is due no later than April 21st.
-Paper Due: May 10th.
+Due: April 5th. - Book Review: in addition to assigned readings for each class, students will read and summarize a book tailored to their individual leadership interests.
+Due: April 13th. - Reflective Essays: to further awareness of the role of leadership, each student will prepare two short essays (concise expression is encouraged) on leadership topics.
+Due: TBD. - Leadership Paper.
+Each student will submit a paper (length TBD) about the leadership dimensions of a conflict.
+A brief description of the conflict and the leadership analytic approach is due no later than April 13th.
+Paper Due: May 7th.